Adel2411/court-kart-store/README.md

 ---

-> **Disclaimer**: This project is built without any external libraries or frameworks, intended for local development and academic demonstration only.
+> **Disclaimer**: This project is built without external libraries or frameworks, intended for educational demonstration only.